 The primary format that worldwide airport weather station data is reported in is called METAR.
 This format is somewhat archaic, but well known and utilized in the community.
-The IEM gets a feed of this data from Unidata's IDD data stream.
+The data is sourced from a number of places including: Unidata IDD, NCEI ISD, and MADIS One Minute ASOS.
 The weather stations included are typically called "Automated Surface Observation System (ASOS)".
 The term "Automated Weather Observation System (AWOS)" is often used inter-changably.

 - Download Interface: IEM On-Demand